troii/Rudeltippen/README.md

 mailservice.from=Rudelmail <me@example.de>
 ```

 By default, Rudeltippen runs with -Xmx=128m -Xmx64m which should be enough memory for at least 30 users.
-Change this, if required.

 ```bash
 jvm.memory=-Xmx128m -Xms64m